mrakgr/The-Spiral-Language/readme.md

 ```
 ...
 ```
-dx += (dz - er) * z
+dx += (dz - replicate er) * z
 ```

-Those 6 steps comes out to this form which can be easily fused into a single step using the `seq_broadcast` kernel.
+Those 6 steps comes out to this form which can be easily fused into a single call of the `seq_broadcast` kernel.

 ```
 s.CudaKernel.mapi_d1_seq_broadcast {